davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 ## 4.1 Research Design – Design Science Research
 This thesis is using the model called Design Science Research (DSR) as the research methodology.
 DSR is a research paradigm which is focused on the creation and evaluation of artifacts (models, methods, frameworks) in order to solve real-world problems.
 This thesis is focused on the creation of a conceptual framework (SAIL) that solves a real-world problem (AI adoption in software organizations).
 The DSR methodology is particularly well-suited for this research as it provides a structured approach for the development and evaluation of the framework.
-The target of this thesis is not literature review or empirical research, nor is it a metanalysis of existing frameworks.
+The target of this thesis is not literature review, nor is it a metanalysis of existing frameworks.
 The primary and sole goal of this thesis is the resugence of a new framework which is able to solve the identified gaps and use cases in the operational context of the organization.

 The DSR methodology consists of three main cycles: relevance cycle, rigor cycle, and design cycle.
 The relevance cycle is focused on the identification of the problem and the context in which the problem exists.
 The rigor cycle is primarily focused on the review of existing literature and theories in order to provide a theoretical foundation for the framework that is being developed.
 The last stage of the DSR methodology is the design cycle, which is focused on the actual development and evaluation of the framework.
 The last stage will be the most important one, as the actual process of pitching and outlining the framework will take place.
 The evaluation of the framework will be done through the use of realistic use cases, which will be outlined in the following chapter.
 The use cases will be used to evaluate the framework against multiple criteria, such as coherence, scalability, and reusability.
 The use cases will be selected based on their relevance to the research question and their ability to provide a comprehensive evaluation of the framework.
 The use cases will be based on realistic scenarios that software organizations might face when adopting and scaling AI technologies.